genshin-base/main-site/data/translated/builds/en.md

 **Regarding Weapon Choice**

 [Redhorn Stonethresher](#weapon:redhorn-stonethresher)<br>
-Depending on the amount of ATK% buffs you're getting this weapon can overtake Wolf's Gravestone in personal damage.
+This weapon can overtake Wolf's Gravestone in terms of Eula's own damage if team provides enough ATK% buffs, but Wolf's Gravestone can make up the damage difference by buffing team damage.

 [Skyward Pride](#weapon:skyward-pride)<br>
 This weapon is more forgiving towards ER substats.
 If there is a Cryo battery unit in your team (Diona with Sacrificial Bow or Kaeya with Favonius Sword) or if your team generates enough particles on their own, Skyward Pride loses effectiveness compared to the above options.